-The Giant Betta sometimes referred to as the Siamese Fighting Fish, is one of many species of betta.
+The giant betta is one of many species of betta fish.
 It is the largest variety of betta and is the result of selective breeding.

 |Size:||Up to 4 inches|